getflytrap/flytrap_processor/README.md

     npm install
     ```

-3. Set up the mock Express server: Create a new file (e.g., mockServer.js) with the following code:
+3. Set up the mock Express server: Create a new file `mockGateway.ts` with the following code:

     ```javascript
     import express from 'express';